 Please note that these are institutional policies and may differ from policies set forth by the lenders.

-- After a private loan is certified, it will be disbursed twice.
+- After a private loan is certified, it will be disbursed once each trimester.

-- Students receiving federal aid that become ineligible for additional disbursements of federal aid may receive private loans up to their budgets as determined by the federal aid officer.
+- Students receiving private loans in addition to federal aid may receive funding up to their cost of attendance as determined by the financial aid office.

 Every Student at Excelsior College has the right to choose the lender of their choice

 - Excelsior College only recommends lenders who do not sell their loans to another lender later since borrowers can and do lose certain benefits when lenders sell students' loans to other lenders.